danielyxie/bitburner/doc/source/basicgameplay/terminal.rst

 Servers will give different bonuses when you install a backdoor.
 This can pass faction tests or give bonsues such as discounts from companies.

+Servers that have a backdoor installed can be connected to directly, without the usual adjacency requirement.

 buy
 ^^^